 For more details download our Beach patrol information sheet(PDF, 1MB)

 Tugun beach is next to parklands that contain toilets, tables, beach showers and shade structures.
 The northern section of Tugun is also in close proximity to a retail commercial area.
-The Tugun to Bilinga Oceanway is now open and includes new seating, bike racks, path lighting and beach showers.
+The Tugun to Bilinga Oceanway includes seating, bike racks, path lighting and beach showers.

 Tugun Beach has the following facilities for beachgoers: